derekcavaliero/gtm-adapters/README.md

 # Google Tag Manager (GTM) Adapters for Embedded Content
-This is a repository that contains adapters for sending interaction data to the GTM dataLayer for various types of embedded content such as: Live Chat, Video, Forms etc...
+This repository contains adapters for sending interaction data to the GTM dataLayer for various types of embedded content such as: Live Chat, Video, Forms, Meetings etc...

-**Please note, these adapaters are meant to be abstract.** They are built to send raw data into the dataLayer for use inside various tags and triggers via variables.
-The adapters are written in a way that should allow easy customization of the dataLayer payload sent with the event.

-As such, the adapters in this repository will __never__ be configured to send data directly to a certain adtech/martech platform.
+**These adapaters are meant to push data in an abstract/reusable format.** They are built to send raw data into the dataLayer for use inside various tags and triggers via variables.
+As such, the adapters in this repository will __never__ be configured to send data directly to a certain adtech/martech platform or TMS.

 ## Styles & Conventions
-**These are style preferences for the sake of maintaining this repository.** The adapters should be easy enough to configure to your own personal implementation needs.
+**These are opinionated style preferences for the sake of maintaining this repository.** Each adapter should be easy to configure to your own preferences if the default formats do not match your specific implementation requirements.

 ### dataLayer Global
 It is assumed that the website/appication is using the default `window.dataLayer` global.
 Changing the default dataLayer global variable is uncommon.
 However, if the dataLayer *has* been customized, the adapters will not work without modifying the dataLayer references in each script.